top of page

 What meditation is (and isn’t)

 Many of us come to meditation carrying ideas about what it’s supposed to look like: how we should sit, feel, or think (and somehow do it all "right").
-Below are a few common misunderstanding about meditation, along with a more integral and compassionate perspective.
+Let's explore a few common misunderstandings about meditation and mindfulness, along with a more integral and compassionate perspective.
+It really doesn't have to be that serious. :)

 I can’t sit still, so I can’t meditate.

-I have to sit cross-legged and look calm.
+I have to sit like a mountain, cross-legged.

 Not quite.
+Mountains don't have knees to complain!
 There’s no required posture.
-You can sit in a chair, lie down, or find any position that supports ease.
+We can sit in a chair, on the floor, lie down, or find any position that supports ease.
 Meditation is about presence, not performance.

 I need to stop my thoughts.